Obstructions to the existence of M{\o}ller maps: M ller maps for classical field theories

 In preparation to passing over to observables, let us recall that the category of complete locally convex topological vector spaces and continuous linear maps forms a symmetric monoidal category with respect to the completed projective tensor product $\widehat{\otimes}$, see e.g.\ \cite[Section 15]{Jarchow}.
 This symmetric monoidal category is not closed, i.e.\ there does not exist an internal hom, which however will cause no issues in our construction below since $\FFF^i = \Gamma^\infty(M,F^i)$ are well-behaved objects.
 In analogy with \eqref{eqn:otimes}, one endows the category of cochain complexes of complete locally convex topological vector spaces with the completed projective tensor product, which we denote again by $\widehat{\otimes}$.
 Note that, due to continuity of the differentials involved and density of the algebraic tensor product $\otimes$ in the completed projective tensor product $\widehat{\otimes}$, the Leibniz rule completely determines the differential on the tensor product complex.
 A commutative, associative and unital algebra $A = (A,\mu,\eta)$ in the symmetric monoidal category of cochain complexes of complete locally convex topological vector spaces is then just a commutative dg-algebra whose components are furthermore endowed with complete locally convex vector space topologies and whose differential $\dd$, multiplication $\mu$ and unit $\eta$ are degree-wise continuous. \sk

 The construction of the free commutative algebra over a cochain complex of complete locally convex topological vector spaces $V$ is in general difficult since, even though $\widehat{\otimes}$ preserves coinvariants (which are a quotient) \cite[Proposition 15.2.1]{Jarchow}, it does {\it not} in general preserve direct sums.
-These difficulties disappear when all components $V^i$ of $V$ are sufficiently well-behaved objects, for instance DF-spaces, since in this case the completed projective tensor product preserves countable direct sums, see e.g.\ \cite[Theorem 15.5.3]{Jarchow}.
-Hence, given any cochain complex of complete DF-spaces $V$, a model for the free commutative algebra over $V$ is given by the {\it completed} symmetric algebra
+These difficulties disappear when all components $V^i$ of $V$ are sufficiently well-behaved objects.
+One class of such well-behaved objects is for instance that of DF-spaces, see e.g.\ \cite[Section 12.4]{Jarchow}.
+For our purposes, the niceness of DF-spaces lies in the fact that forming the completed projective tensor product with a DF-space preserves countable direct sums, see e.g.\ \cite[Theorem 15.5.3]{Jarchow}, which allows us to define the multiplication of the completed symmetric algebra in \eqref{eqn:completedSym} as usual.
+Examples of DF-spaces are obtained as strong duals of Fr\'echet spaces \cite[Theorem 12.4.5]{Jarchow}.
+For instance, the vector spaces of compactly supported distributional sections of a vector bundle endowed with the usual strong topology are DF-spaces.
+Indeed, the DF-spaces encountered later on are precisely of this form, see \eqref{eqn:completedCEalgebra}. \sk